 - Interns are responsible for making arrangements to have lesson plans and materials available to their teacher if absent.

-- Interns should call their college supervisor by 7:00 a.m. if going to be absent on a day during which an observation is scheduled.
+- Interns should call their university supervisor by 7:00 a.m. if going to be absent on a day during which an observation is scheduled.

 Additional and very important professional behaviors and dispositions are reviewed in the mandatory orientation meeting and described in the Statement to Commitment of Professionalism (PDF).